jeanflower/CountryGame/README.md

 A deployed version of the app can be found at https://nextjs-project-service-qzwnizxtoa-uc.a.run.app/

+Learn more by following the nextjs tutorial [here](https://nextjs.org/learn).

 This image shows the nextjs app delivering content to the browser.
 In the Network panel we can see details about a call to the server side of the nextjs deployment.

 <img src="https://github.com/jeanflower/full-stack-demos/blob/main/nextjsScreenshot.png" width=90% height=90%>